mobdk/compilecs/README.md

 # compilecs
 Use build-in compiler csc.exe and other tools to insert entrypoint in dll

-If one don't want to use VS to compile C# and insert entrypoint in dll, grap a copy of ildasm.exe from SDK, remember to copy assemble DLL's to C:\compile or add then with /r
+If one don't want to use VS to compile C# and insert entrypoint in dll, grap a copy of ildasm.exe from SDK, remember to copy assemble DLL's to C:\compile and add them with /r

 compile.bat: